PX4/PX4-user_guide/en/dev_setup/dev_env_windows_wsl.md

 ## Visual Studio Code Integration

+VS Code running on Windows is well integrated with WSL.
+The following instructions

+To set up the integration:
-1. Download and install Visual Studio Code (VS Code) on Windows from <https://code.visualstudio.com/>
+1. [Download](https://code.visualstudio.com/) and install Visual Studio Code (VS Code) on Windows,
-2. Open _Visual Studio Code_.
+2. Open _VS Code_.
 3. Install the extension called [Remote - WSL](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl) (marketplace)
 4. [Open a WSL shell](#opening-a-wsl-shell)
 5. In the WSL shell, switch to the PX4 folder: